The following short stories are coming soon. Below are the categories you will be able to choose from.

 That’s when I realized why I had gone to Africa.
 A corner of the world where, unlike home, I had no regrets about the past.
 No plans for the future.
 A place where children still believed in magic.
 And people talked without words.
 I had gone on a journey or, as they say in Swahili, a safari.
 But not to see wildlife.

-I had traveled inward, to a place in my mind layered over with knowledge by burying the mystical.
+I had traveled inward, to a place in my mind that had been layered with knowledge and buried the mystical.
 Instead of getting what I asked for, I got what I wanted.
 Something I had forgotten how to do—neglected to hear—something so natural, it should have been instinctive.
 I let myself be in the moment.